BenWestgate/Bails/README.md

 Bitcoin Core and Tails are relied upon by millions to safeguard their online privacy and security, particularly in sensitive and high-risk situations.
 This repository provides a script to install Bitcoin Core on Tails.

 The legacy GTK3 Codex32 wallet create/restore flow is disabled on current stable Tails.
-Replacement Codex32 restoration is tracked separately in issue #215.
+The **Codex32** application installs CipherStick's pinned `python-codex32` GUI into Persistent Storage on first use.
+Start Bitcoin Core, open **Codex32**, choose **Restore my wallet**, enter the required shares, and verify the restored wallet details against your wallet record.

 Bitcoin Core connects to the Bitcoin network to download and validate blocks and transactions, featuring a user-friendly interface and built-in wallet.
 - [Bitcoin Core :: About](https://bitcoincore.org/en/about/)